Stevinson/tech-book/book/commands/ml-devops.md

 * /pfs/images and /pfs/out are special local directories that Pachyderm creates within the container automatically.

 * **Contexts** are

+#### Autoscaling

+1. Pachyderm scaling

+2. Cloud service provider scaling

+When a pipeline is created Pachyderm will ask the k8s cluster how many nodes are available.

 ### Creating a Project